JustFiesta/ansible-courses/assesments/t0/README.md

 This Ansible project demonstrates basic infrastructure automation skills for deploying the Spring Petclinic application.

-## Project Overview

-This project automates the deployment of a Spring Boot application (Spring Petclinic) using Ansible.
-It handles dependency installation, code deployment, and application runtime configuration.

-Application is Deploied as Docker container.
+Application is deployed as Docker container.

 ## Project Structure